w0805615/ManvirBookStore1/ManvirBookStore/README.txt

 2023-04-17
 1643
 added validation migrations to the product.cs class in .Models project and set several fields required and then uppdated the databse succesfully.

+1701
+Created a new class in ViewModels folder in th e.Models project named "ProductVM.cs" Modified according to the given instructiobns and installed the packaged to solve the error